Mihran03/ToDoListProject/README.md

-# Dashboard App
+# ToDoList-Dashboard App

-Welcome to the Dashboard App repository!
+Welcome to the ToDoList-Dashboard repository!
 This project is a comprehensive dashboard that integrates with Notion, providing a unified view of your calendar, to-do list, calendar events, weather, time, and statistics.
 The dashboard is built with React, utilizing Chakra UI for styling and Framer Motion for animations.

 ## Features